 - Provide heavy gauge metal column wraps in public areas for protection from passenger baggage scrapes and impacts from passenger transportation scooters and electric pallet jacks.
-On permanent corners such as restrooms with radius metal entries, if heavy gauge is not available, consider detail for grout fill. - Utilize high impact products such as impact resistant gypsum wall board, industrial laminate wainscot, bumper rails, or 1/4" stainless steel (SS) for the lower 48" of walls in corridors, delivery locations, storage of goods locations, and back of house areas.
+On permanent corners such as restrooms with radius metal entries, if heavy gauge is not available, consider detail for grout fill. - Utilize high impact products such as impact resistant gypsum wall board, industrial laminate wainscot, bumper rails, or 1⁄2" stainless steel (SS) for the lower 48" of walls in corridors, delivery locations, storage of goods locations, and back of house areas.
 If using metal stud wall construction, the bottom track of the wall needs to be designed and secured to the floor to resist impacts from motorized pallet jacks.
 Panels and corners shall be maintainable, replaceable, and available in the market.
 Stainless steel may be appropriate as wall protection as it doesn't need painting. - Provide steel jacketed concrete filled column wraps in the bagwell and at ground service equipment (GSE) locations.
 Tugs use the columns and rails as pivot points for turning.
-Building seismic structure needs to be designed for the rigid concrete encasement. - Provide bollards, timbers, rails, or jersey barriers to protect charging stations and other equipment.
+Building seismic structure needs to be designed for the rigid concrete encasement. - Shop floors slope away from equipment and hydraulic lift shafts, toward adequately sized drains (not less than 2"), and are connected to the appropriate treatment system.